 It takes a long time to take in what has happened.
 Spend time talking it through with others and don’t worry that you are being a burden to them, that’s what friends are for.
 Many people might find it helpful to:

-- visit the place where the disaster took place
+- visit the place where the person died

 - talk with others involved